Imran4424/Software-Architecture/SolidPrinciples.md

 When modules have a high coupling, they are intimately linked, and modifications to one module may have an impact on other modules.
 Low coupling indicates that modules are self-contained and that modifications to one module hardly affect the others.

+To achieve single responsibility, our goal should be to achieve low coupling of a software component (in this case class).

 ### Coupling Example (Swift)
 Below is a small example that first shows tight coupling, then a refactor with low coupling that also aligns with SRP.